 Use Black: All neutral and white spaces can start to feel almost like they’re floating.
 You can stay neutral but ground the space by adding black accents.
 I used black to anchor my space by adding black end tables, black, window hardware, a touch of black typography above my bed, as well as a black ceiling fan in the room.
 Using a ceiling fan as a feature is a really good idea.
 If you haven’t got one, you can learn about ceiling fan installation by clicking here.
 Ceiling fans can be installed in every type of ceiling and come in a variety of colours and designs.

 Repeat color scheme: Even when working in neutrals, it is still important to repeat the color scheme you’re working with.
 For example in this room, though it is a “white” room there is a color scheme of white, beige, black, and wood.
 I repeated each of these 4 elements in at least 3 different places in my design.
 This helps your eye move throughout the space easily and also keeps things interesting.
+The only things that I allowed to be a little different were the table lamps in gold.
+A beautiful pair of modern table lamps can really finish the look of a bedroom, helping to create symmetry and add structure.
+The gold isn’t too garish either – it has a natural tone that blends with the creams and wood.

 The walls are painted Simply White by Benjamin Moore.